 The book contains illustrations by Claudia Gadotti, as well as Esref’s own paintings and drawings.

-We plan to produce books that contain braille and tactile image so Esref’s inspirational story can be accessible to all children.
+Tumblehome Learning plans to produce books that contain braille and tactile image so Esref’s inspirational story can be accessible to all children.
 Just as Esref learned to view his world through touch, the tactile pictures will help blind children to understand visual concepts like shadows and depth.
 If we reach our stretch goal, we will be able to create an iBook that reads the story out loud and describes the illustrations.
-All of our blind accessible versions of Painting in the Dark will be donated to blind children across the country.